p4pktgen/p4pktgen/README-P4-language-features.md

   + `verify` statements
   + assignment statements in parser
   + `lookahead` expressions
-    + No support yet for generating `PacketTooShort` errors during `lookahead` call.
+    + NOT SUPPORTED: generating `PacketTooShort` errors during `lookahead` call.
   + Masks and default values supported in `select` expressions, for single fields and multiple fields.